flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 ## Why Hold?
 Holds are always used to delay aircraft near a navigational fix in certain airspace.
 There are a lot of reasons airplanes might need to hold, where common examples would be:

--Bad weather passing over the airport
+- Bad weather passing over the airport
--Traffic
+- Traffic
--To lose energy in the plane (altitude or speed)
+- To lose energy in the plane (altitude or speed)
--To burn off fuel
+- To burn off fuel

 Sometimes holds are used because of topographical constraints.
 Innsbruck-Kranebitten International Airport (LOWI) is an excellent example of such a constraint because it is situated in a valley, as seen in the picture below.